For Our Kids Burnaby

 Our group formed around work to pass the Fossil Fuel Non-Proliferation Treaty in Burnaby!
 Check out the story here.

-If you have an action idea and want to get involved in our group, please sign up here or send us an email.
+If you want to get involved or receive our monthly newsletter please sign up here or send us an email.

 Climate change is happening now, and it's hard not to notice out here in BC with deadly heat domes, wildfires and floods.
 But the momentum and activism in response is also growing and hard not to notice.
 As a mom with two young kids, the need to do everything possible to protect my children’s future suddenly seemed like a no-brainer.
 How could I possibly look them in the eyes and not be able to say I did everything I could to ensure they have a healthy planet left to them?